-Modbus communications over TCP/IP is optional and requires configuration using the SENS Setup Utility or the keypad (see section 9.9.3).
-Adjust IP address as desired.
+Modbus communications over TCP/IP is optional and requires configuration using the SENS Setup Utility or the keypad (see section 9.10.3).
+Set the IP address as desired.
 It may take up to 10 seconds for the network setting changes to apply.
 A TCP/IP address of 0.0.0.0 implies DHCP (Dynamic) addressing.
 Adjust the Gateway and Subnet Mask values as required.
 The displayed Hardware Address is the MAC address corresponding to the Ethernet interface.
-The MAC address is also shown on the label on the inside of the field wiring cover.
 This value is not adjustable.
 Configure Modbus server address and enable/disable Modbus write access as desired.
 See section 6.8 for connection information.
 Both Modbus TCP/IP and DNP3 TCP/IP may be used simultaneously.